Iteranya/anita-cms/README.md

     </td>
     <td>
       <strong>Anita</strong><br/>
       Bad marketing, people hate AI and I put all my cards on the Hikarin Website Builder.
+Actually, why not build Hikarin on top of Grape?
     </td>
   </tr>
   <tr>